creaton-io/pds/README.md

 ## Self-hosting PDS

 Self-hosting a Bluesky PDS means running your own Personal Data Server that is capable of federating with the wider Bluesky social network.
+Keep in mind this is modified with crypto features so some packages might be outdated, although compatibility with Bluesky should still be there at the moment.

 ### Preparation for self-hosting PDS